martijnlammers/TNO_Sim/README.md

 # Pre-requisites
+Make sure you have docker and docker composed installed on the machine.
 Software | Version | Check version (Ubuntu)
 --- | --- | ---
 Docker | 20.10.22 | docker --version